kundajelab/chipseq_pipeline/README.md

 The pipeline automatically determines if each task has finished or not (by comparing timestamps of input/output files for each task).
 To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
 There is no additional parameter for restarting the pipeline.

 <b>IMPORTANT!</b> On servers with a cluster engine (such as Sun Grid Engine), <b>DO NOT QSUB BDS COMMAND</b>.
 Run BDS command directly on login nodes.
 BDS is a task manager and it will automatically submit(qsub) and manage its sub tasks.

+### Histone ChIP-Seq

+Simply add `-histone` or `-type histone` to the command line.
+Peaks will be called with MACS2 only and those peaks will be used for naive overlap thresholding.
+No IDR for histone ChIP-Seq.

 ### Using Species file